opensolutions/OSS_SNMP/README.md

 And as most of the defined MIBs *walk* a given tree, almost all defined functions return an array.

+Oh, and right now it's SNMP v2.
+This can be easily updated for multiple version support.

 Coming Soon
 -----------